tednotfred/tednotfred.github.io/_posts/2023-05-09-RAID-Levels.md

 ___

-**NOTE:**  Another thing to remember is that RAID can’t replace backups.
-You can easilly get into a situation where corrupted data has been perfectly replicated.
+:warning: **Warning:**  Another thing to remember is that RAID can’t replace backups.
+You can easilly get into a situation where corrupted data has been perfectly replicated across the array.

 *Ask me how I know this?*